fscheng4747/minesweeper/README.md

 # minesweeper
+Next begin with 25:20

 A simplified game of minesweeper using vanilla JavaScript

 In this walkthrough, I show you how to build Minesweeper in pure JavaScript, HTML, and CSS.